The St. Louis-San Francisco Railway, Ship it on the Frisco!

 again renamed this time as the Atlantic & Pacific Railroad!
 Also

 unable to become profitable it again entered receivership, sold, and emerged in 1876 as the St. Louis & San Francisco Railway.
+For more reading about the Frisco please click here.

 Soon the railroad was stretching out across not only Missouri but